 Throughout the years, Hope Community have continued to be active in the ever changing landscape that is Heath Town and Wolverhampton.
 Remaining true to our core founding mission, the project has continued to reach out to the lonely, lost and troubled; both new arrivals and long term residents of all ages and nationalities are involved at Hope Community.
 As we look to the months ahead, it is clear that such versatility and dedication will continue to be needed here at Hope Community.

 NEW CROSS HOSPITAL

-From 1998 to 2004 two other parishes were involved in providing and organising Catholic Chaplaincy: Corpus Christi and Our Lady of Perpetual Succour.
-Alongside the priest chaplain there has been for many years Sister Mary Connell and a number of volunteer ward visitors.
-There has been a Marist brother and students on placement.
-Since 2004 Catholic Chaplaincy has been the responsibility of Saint Patrick's with regular on-call cover support from SS Mary and John though Our Lady of Perpetual Succour and Corpus Christi help out.
-In the last year we have been blessed with the chaplaincy support of a Deacon, and two volunteer ward visitors, a parishioner and a staff member of the Hope family project.
+From 2004 to 2011 Catholic Chaplaincy was the responsibility of Saint Patrick's with regular on-call cover support from Ss Mary and John, though Our Lady of Perpetual Succour and Corpus Christi help out.
+During 2010 we were blessed with the chaplaincy support of a Deacon, and two volunteer ward visitors: a parishioner and a staff member of the Hope family project.